History of the Washington Commanders: 2011

 On the 10th Anniversary of the September 11 terrorist attacks which impacted both the cities of New York and Washington, D.C., the Redskins won their season opener, 28–14, at FedExField against the New York Giants.
 The game also featured an interception for a touchdown by 2011 first round draft pick Ryan Kerrigan against quarterback Eli Manning of the Giants.

 During Week 6, quarterback Rex Grossman was benched in favor of backup John Beck after throwing four interceptions.
 John Beck was then given the nod by Coach Mike Shanahan to start the following week.
 Beck started the next three games going 0–3, and was finally benched after Shanahan realized that while Beck's mobility was exceptional and superior to Grossman's, he did not have the range of Grossman.
 Running back Tim Hightower played well starting in five of the Redskins' six games, in which he rushed for 321 yards on 84 carries with two total touchdowns, Hightower was placed on injured reserve due to a torn ACL.
-Afterward, Coach Shanahan began splitting reps between RB Ryan Torain and rookie RB Roy Helu.
+Afterward, Coach Shanahan began splitting reps between running back Ryan Torain and rookie running back Roy Helu.
 Torain showed inconsistency throughout the season, despite a good start against the Rams which he rushed for over 100 yards and 1 touchdown.
 On November 6, 2011, in his first career start, Helu broke the Redskins all-time record for receptions in a game with 14 catches, in a loss against the San Francisco 49ers.
 On November 27, 2011, Helu rushed for a Redskins rookie-record 108 yards on 23 carries and a touchdown against the Seattle Seahawks' top-ten ranked run defense.
-He was then named the full-time starter by Coach Shanahan, and responded with three consecutive 100 yard performances.
+He was then named the full-time starter by Coach Shanahan, and responded with three consecutive 100-yard performances.
 Following his 126-yard performance against the New England Patriots, Helu led all active rookies in rush yards.
-His streak of three consecutive 100 yard games is the most by any Redskins rookie in franchise history; a record he was unable to extend to four games due to an injury he sustained.
-During Week 16 against the Vikings rookie RB Evan Royster made his first career start rushing for 132 yards on 19 carries while Helu was nursing an injured knee and toe.
-After week 13 the Redskins were informed that starting TE Fred Davis and LT Trent Willams would be suspended for the rest of the season for failing consecutive drug tests.
-On December 27 RB Ryan Torain was released and the Redskins activated WR Aldrick Robinson, their 6th pick, from the practice squad making 11 of the Redskins 2011 draft picks on the 53-man roster (the only one who did not make it was 2nd round pick DE Jarvis Jenkins who was placed on IR during the preseason).
+His streak of three consecutive 100-yard games is the most by any Redskins rookie in franchise history; a record he was unable to extend to four games due to an injury he sustained.
+During Week 16 against the Vikings rookie running back Evan Royster made his first career start rushing for 132 yards on 19 carries while Helu was nursing an injured knee and toe.
+After week 13 the Redskins were informed that starting tight end Fred Davis and left tackle Trent Willams would be suspended for the rest of the season for failing consecutive drug tests.
+On December 27 running back Ryan Torain was released and the Redskins activated wide receiver Aldrick Robinson, their 6th pick, from the practice squad making 11 of the Redskins 2011 draft picks on the 53-man roster (the only one who did not make it was 2nd round pick defensive end Jarvis Jenkins who was placed on injured reserve during the preseason).
 The Redskins finished the season at 5–11, which was the worst season recorded for Shanahan at the time.